 This is a nice bay (on the north-western shore) with a modern resort on the beach with a pool and other facilities.
 We spent a lazy day at the resort whilst the yacht was on a mooring (I was lucky enough to take over from a departing day tripper).
 Ice was available from the resort at 25 THB/kg.
 We had no wind in the morning, but then at 15.00 a nice western breeze started and peaked at 15-18 knots.
 At about 20:00 the wind shifted to north/northeast pretty quickly, followed by some heavy rain for about 30 minutes, and thereafter no wind and no rain.
 Such weird weather circumstances!

 18/3 Koh Racha Yai – Chalong bay (Phuket), (15 nm).

-A bit of a tricky part when sailing in Thailand is water.
-Some of the yachts have a water maker, which is very helpful, because there actually aren’t too many places where you can fill up your water tanks.
-As far as I understood, the only places you can get water (outside Yacht Haven) are Chalong in the south of Phuket, Krabi and Phi Phi Don (but the water is allegedly brackish).
-During my sailing trip I was informed that there was water available on Koh Lanta on the way to the northern part of the island (saladan pier).
+A bit of a tricky part when sailing in Thailand is the water.
+Some of the yachts have a water maker, which is very helpful because there aren’t too many places where you can fill up your water tanks.
+As far as I understood, the only places you can get water (outside Yacht Haven) are Chalong in the south of Phuket, Krabi, and Phi Phi Don (but the water is allegedly brackish).
+During my sailing trip, I was informed that there was water available on Koh Lanta on the way to the northern part of the island (saladan pier).
 Try to look for a restaurant ashore, because my best guess is that you will find water there.

-*This route requires you to have a skipper on board who can take the yacht from and to Yacht Haven (approx. 5 hours sailing is each direction).
+*This route requires you to have a skipper on board who can take the yacht from and to Yacht Haven (approx. 5 hours sailing in each direction).